FernandoBasso/ReadTheDocs-Dev-How-To/docs/docker/docker-networking-examples.md

 263c7a760a1dcd4af81243fda2722b410b4fc8ecace7c778cff77572c7062556
 ```

-The host names will simply be the same as the container name, that is, ‘serv_1’ and ‘serv_2’.
+The hostnames will simply be the same as the container name, that is, ‘serv_1’ and ‘serv_2’.

-To recap, in the previous attempt, we could only reach one container from another through their IP addresses because we were using the default bridge network and letting the containers auto-generate a host name.
+To recap, in the previous attempt, we could only reach one container from another through their IP addresses because we were using the default bridge network and letting the containers auto-generate a hostname.
-However, by running containers and giving them explicit host names, they still automatically attach to the default bridge network, but the still cannot reach one another by host name.
+However, by running containers and giving them explicit hostnames, they still automatically attach to the default bridge network, but the still cannot reach one another by hostname.

 ```text
 $ docker inspect bridge | jq '.[0].Containers'